 The sculpture has become such a part of Grand Rapids’ history that artist Joseph Kinnebrew incorporated its likeness into the city's official logo.
 You’ll even see it on the city’s garbage trucks.
 Its name is also a tribute to the Grand River, as it translates to “the great swiftness.”

 Reinforcing its importance to the city, the plaza where La Grande Vitesse is located is the centerpiece of Grand Rapids’ annual Festival of the Arts celebration, held every year since 1970, and for many other cultural events including the Hispanic and Pride Festivals.
-In the summertime, you’ll also find lots of fun food trucks parked for locals and visitors to enjoy.

 The name "Motu Viget" is Latin for "strength in activity."